diana12345670/botss/docs/TUTORIAL.md

-# 🎓 Tutorial Completo - NZ Apostas
+# 🎓 Tutorial Completo - StormBet Apostas

 Aprenda a usar o bot passo a passo, desde a configuração até a finalização de apostas.